Ria424/developers-animatesdk-docs/Frame_object/Frame18.md

 #### Usage

-*frame.motionTweenRotateTimes*
+Frame.motionTweenRotateTimes

 #### Description

-Property; an integer that specifies the number of times the tweened element rotates between the starting keyframe and the next keyframe.
+Property; `integer`; An integer that specifies the number of times the tweened element rotates between the starting keyframe and the next keyframe.

 #### Example